bambooforest/tono_db/README.md

     ## < table of extent 0 >

-Some macroareas are missing, e.g., languages that don’t have Glottocodes or are family level codes.
+Some Glottolog macroareas are missing, e.g., languages that don’t have Glottocodes or are family level codes.

 ``` r
 languages %>% filter(is.na(Macroarea))